Gaston Saint-Paul de Sinçay

 Adrien Gaston Calley Saint-Paul de Sinçay (9 July 1854 – 19 March 1938) was a Belgian industrialist and equestrian.
 He was appointed an officer of the Legion of Honour.

 Personal life

 Calley Saint-Paul de Sinçay was born in Angleur on 9 July 1854, into a family with French bourgeois roots.
 He studied at the Faculty of Law of Paris, graduating in 1879.
-He married a Russian countess, Hélène Bloudoff; they had a daughter named Marie-Antoinette.

 Career

-Calley Saint-Paul de Sinçay joined the Société des Mines et Fonderies de Zinc de la Vieille-Montagne in 1877.
+He joined the Société des Mines et Fonderies de Zinc de la Vieille-Montagne in 1877.
 He became secretary of the board of directors in 1884, and succeeded his father as managing director in 1890.

 Calley Saint-Paul de Sinçay was president of the Chambre Française de Commerce et de l'Industrie de Belgique.

 Equestrian

 Calley Saint-Paul de Sinçay competed in the equestrian mail coach event at the 1900 Summer Olympics.

+Personal life

+He married a Russian countess, Hélène Bloudoff; they had a daughter: